-In 2014 students had the opportunity to attend all of our Upstairs productions including Hedda Gabler, Nora, The Glass Menagerie and A Christmas Carol, all of which have strong links to both the HSC Drama and English syllabus.
+In 2017 students had the opportunity to attend an Upstairs production that had strong links to both the HSC Drama and English syllabus.
 We receive a high volume of positive feedback from teachers and students participating in the program with teachers consistently requesting that the program be continued.

 Find out more about our other Education activities on our Education web pages.

 There are three ways you can make a donation towards the Education program: